josephlewis42/UDenverQGC/README.md

 =====

-1. To build on Linux, make sure you have the UDenverMavlink folder at the same level as the UDenverQGC
+1. To build on Linux, make sure you have the 'UDenverMavlink' folder at the same level as the 'UDenverQGC' folder.

 		sudo apt-get install phonon libqt4-dev \
 		libphonon-dev libphonon4 phonon-backend-gstreamer \